Attitude Era: Stone Cold Steve Austin

 Throughout the Austin-McMahon rivalry, McMahon founded two heel factions: The Corporation and The Corporate Ministry.
-The feud between the two also involved some of the most iconic moments of the Era, including Austin driving a Zamboni to the ring to attack McMahon; Austin visiting and attacking McMahon in a hospital; Austin filling McMahon's Chevrolet Corvette with cement; and Austin driving to the ring in a beer truck and spraying Vince, Shane McMahon, and The Rock with beer.
+The feud between the two also involved some of the most iconic moments of Austin getting revenge on McMahon, including driving a Zamboni to the ring to attack McMahon; disguising himself as a hospital nurse to ambush McMahon; stealing a cement mixer and filling McMahon's Chevrolet Corvette with cement; and driving to the ring in a beer truck and using a fire hose to spray Vince, Shane McMahon, and The Rock with beer.

 At Fully Loaded in 1999, Vince McMahon added a special stipulation to the scheduled first blood match between The Undertaker and Austin for the WWF Championship.
 The stipulation was that if Austin won, McMahon would kayfabe step away from the WWF, but if Austin lost, he would never receive a shot at the WWF Championship again.
 Austin won the match, thus leading to Vince temporarily being banned from the WWF.
 At Survivor Series, Austin was run down by a car driven by a mystery assailant in the parking lot.
 This was due to Austin needing to take time away from wrestling because of underlying spinal and neck issues caused by his initial injury at SummerSlam in 1997.
 Austin then underwent spinal fusion surgery by Dr. Lloyd Youngblood.
 Austin would not be seen on WWF television (aside from a one-off appearance at Backlash 2000) for nine months.

 Upon Austin's return at Unforgiven 2000, he confronted and questioned several superstars, hoping to find his assailant.
 Rikishi would ultimately admit responsibility for the attack on Austin, claiming the assault was done as a favor per the request of Austin's prior rival, The Rock.
 Austin faced off against Rikishi at No Mercy, the match ending in a no contest.
 Austin would go on to win the 2001 Royal Rumble match and face The Rock for the WWF Championship in the main event of WrestleMania X-Seven.
 At WrestleMania, Austin officially turned heel after aligning with his former rival Vince McMahon and defeated The Rock to regain the WWF Championship.
-During the Invasion storyline, Austin entered a rivalry with Kurt Angle, losing the WWF Championship to him at Unforgiven.
+During the Invasion storyline, Austin entered a rivalry with Kurt Angle, losing the WWF Championship to Angle at Unforgiven.